evkx/evkx.github.io/content/models/cupra/born/BORN_VZ/_index.md

 ### Seats

-The CUPRA BORN VZ accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The CUPRA BORN VZ accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats